SonyaBlinova/ml-project-1-SES/README.md

 Sofia Blinova (sofia.blinova@epfl.ch)

 ## Getting Started
-Before you run our scripts, make sure that you insert train.csv and test.csv into ../data.
+Before you run our scripts, make sure that you place train.csv and test.csv into ../data.

+Matplotlib, Numpy and Seaborn(for vizualisation) are required.

-# Scripts:
+## Scripts:

 run.py  - file for counting base model results.
 Example